saiteja007-mv/resmon-tui/README.md

 - ✅ Checks if Rust is installed (installs if needed)
 - ✅ Asks if you want GPU support (NVIDIA only)
 - ✅ Builds the optimized release version
-- ✅ Installs globally so you can run `resmon` from anywhere
+- ✅ Installs globally so you can run `rtui` from anywhere
 - ✅ Verifies the installation

 ---